Skin nonmelanocytic tumor

 • Fibrous pseudocapsule is often present

-• Typically, cystic spaces are lined by double layer of epithelial cells: an outer layer of flattened vacuolated myoepithelial cells and an inner layer of tall columnar cells with eosinophilic cytoplasm and basally located, round or oval vesicular nuclei
+• Typically, cystic spaces are lined by a double layer of epithelial cells: an outer layer of flattened vacuolated myoepithelial cells and an inner layer of cuboidal or columnar cells with eosinophilic cytoplasm and basally located, round or oval vesicular nuclei (secretory cells)

 • Often adjacent to hyperplastic apocrine glands